 Figure 4-3: Transfer Frame Data Field

+NOTE – The length of the TFDZ associated with a VC may be restricted by the associated VC Managed Parameters to be either fixed or variable.
+See Section 5.4

-The Transfer Frame Data Field, which shall contain an integral number of octets, may vary in length up to a maximum of 65528 octets.
+The Transfer Frame Data Field, which shall contain an integral number of octets, may vary in length up to a maximum of 65514 octets.